AMITH140/ScrapSurf/README.md

 Modify the config.ini file to specify the website URL and the data to extract.
 Run the scraper by running python scraper.py. and its as simple as that

+#BECAUSE I WAS NOT ABLE TO MEET THE SIZE UPLOAD REQUIREMENTS I WOULD BE UPLOADING THE EXE FILE IN MY WEBSITE = # amithvss.ezyro.com